 A number of Indian bowlers have looked to perfect the Doosra over the years.
 Some of today’s off spinners use it as part of their weaponry but Harbhajan Singh is widely regarded as the best of all time in this respect.

-He is another bowler who had some issues with the bent arm early on in his career but he worked hard to rectify it.
+He is another off spin bowler who had some issues with the bent arm early on in his career but he worked hard to rectify it.
 In the latter stages of his playing days, Bhaji seemed to get more confident if he took an early wicket.
 If that was the case, all of his variations came out.

 Harbhajan would mix up his regulation off spinners with Doosras and arm balls and he was extremely hard to pick.
 He’s recently retired after an effective career in all forms of the game.
 In 367 matches for India in those three formats, Bhaji took an incredible 711 wickets.

 Pakistan’s Shoaib Malik is known as a batting all rounder.
 Run scoring is the most important part of his game but his bowling is seriously underrated.
 Add in the fact that he has a very effective Doosra means that we should all be very impressed.

 It’s interesting to note that a lot of bowlers who used the Doosra had to undergo remedial work because of those questions over their action.
 Shoaib was one of those and he worked hard to get things right.